dexdot20/flask-ai-agent-studio/README.md

+💥 There's a bug in the main branch.
+I'll be pushing an update shortly.
+To use a version that works without issues, you can use the clean version from 6–7 commits ago (just to be safe).

 # Flask ChatBot: Multi-Provider + Tools + RAG + OCR + Multimodal + Canvas + Memory + Workspace

 > **AI-Assisted Development Notice:** This project was developed with AI assistance.
 All code, architecture decisions, and documentation have been written, reviewed, and validated by humans.
 AI was used as a pair programmer and productivity tool — not as an autonomous generator.
 Every line has passed human review before inclusion.